Yeranosyan/Yeranosyan/README.md

-Hey there, I'm Gagik Yeranosyan, a passionate software developer based in Vancouver, Canada.

-Always learning and evolving in the world of programming, I thrive on crafting elegant and efficient solutions to real-world challenges.
-From front-end magic to back-end wizardry, I'm committed to creating seamless, user-friendly experiences that leave a positive impact.

-Currently, you can find me exploring the latest web technologies, diving deep into JavaScript frameworks, and sharpening my skills in responsive design and performance optimization.
+Hey there, I'm Gagik Yeranosyan, a Full-Stack developer from Vancouver, Canada.
+Specializing in JS, React, Next.js, TypeScript, Python, and APIs, I also handle testing using tools like Insomnia and Postman.
+I'm happy to assist someone in using libraries or explaining concepts.
+Working with various libraries for functionality and styling, I thrive on finding diverse solutions for code challenges and am passionate about my work.
+Continuously developing my skills, I actively seek open-source projects to collaborate on.
+I would be delighted to cooperate and contribute.
+Let's create something together!
+I have a genuine love for collaborative work!

 ## Let's Connect!